celtera/libremidi/README.md

 * Simplification of exceptions.
 * The library can be used header-only with the define `RTMIDI17_HEADER_ONLY`.
 * Passes clean through clang-tidy, clang analyzer, GCC -Wall -Wextra, etc etc.
+* JACK support on Windows.
+* JACK support through weakjack to allow runtime loading of JACK.

 ### To-dos:
 * Work-in-progress support for notification on device connection / disconnection (currently ALSA only)
-* UWP MIDI support on Windows
+* Work-in-progress support for UWP MIDI support on Windows